 4. Use family meals as a chance to talk

 Family meals can be a great way to keep up with what everyone is doing.
-But many parents know what it’s like to be on the receiving end of a grunt or a ‘dunno’ when they ask a question.
-If this sounds like you and your child, using questions that need more than a yes-or-no answer can help.
+But sometimes children can find it hard to put their days into words.
+If this sounds like your child, it can help to ask your child questions that need more than a yes-or-no answer.
 For example, ‘Tell me one great thing that happened at school today’.

 Another idea might be for everyone to take turns sharing something good and bad about their day.
 This way your child won’t feel like she’s being put on the spot.